sunflowerdeath/broccoli-glob-filter/README.md

 MyFilter.processFileContent = function(content, relPath, srcDir) {
   return 'content of filtered file'

-  //You can return an array, when you need to create more than one file,
+  // You can return an array, when you need to create more than one file,
-  //or to set special path of a file. return [
+  // or to set special path of a file. return [
     {
       path: 'path/of/new/file',